|

 their traditional responsibilities toward shareholders.

-This is in direct
+This is in

-contradiction to nearly all statues governing corporations which require
+direct contradiction to nearly all statues governing corporations which require

 corporations to maximize return to shareholders.

-1982 Dow Jones
+1982 Dow Jones Industrial

-Industrial Average contains not a single financial
+Average contains not a single financial corporation.

-The most important
+The most important challenge

-believes that he is being fairly compensated by
+that he is being fairly compensated by

 the association of

-shareholders, creditors and directors of
+shareholders, creditors and

-such as superficial charm
+superficial charm similar

-similar to that of serial
+to that of serial killers and

-killers and politicians.
+politicians.

 With